Survival at Masters as Rahm stays close and Woods makes cut

 The forecast for Sunday should allow for the Masters to finish as scheduled.
 The trick was getting through Saturday, however much golf could be played.

-The color at Augusta came from all the umbrellas — most of the blooms began to fade earlier in the week — and the predominant sound was raindrops, not roars.
+The colour at Augusta came from all the umbrellas — most of the blooms began to fade earlier in the week — and the predominant sound was raindrops, not roars.

 Koepka is atop the leaderboard at a major for the first time since he won his fourth title at the 2019 PGA Championship at Bethpage Black.
 He was playing in the final group with Rahm and U.S. Amateur champion Sam Bennett.